fab13n/metalua/src/tilo/readme.md

 The compiler is, at this stage, still an exploratory tool to test the paper's theories.
-It's written in Metalua, an self-extensible dialect of Lua which supports interesting code manipulation features.
-As a result, it currently only targets Lua 5.1.
+It's written in Metalua, an self-extensible dialect of Lua which supports interesting code manipulation features (it analyses regular Lua code, though). since Metalua hasn't been ported to Lua 5.2, Tidal Lock currently only targets Lua 5.1.

-It only recognizes a subset of Lua, exhibiting the parts of the language most interesting and challenging to type.
+The current compiler only recognizes a subset of Lua, exhibiting the parts of the language most interesting and challenging to type.
 Unsupported parts of the language therefore fall in two categories:

 * reasonably easy to support, but of limited theoretical interest;
 * so hard to type that they probably aren't worth it.
-The magic of gradual typing is that they will remain usable by people, only dynamically typed.
+The magic of gradual typing is that they will remain usable, simply they'll remain dynamically typed.

-The subset of the language currently supported are:
+The subset of the language currently supported is:

 * local variables declaration and use;
 * assignments (in multiple variables and/or table slots);